Agroecology in Action

 PAN Asia Pacific has been advocating agroecology for more than a decade.
 By organising farmers’ exchanges, study tours, training and workshops and other regional and global initiatives, PANAP has been promoting agroecology as an alternative to chemical-based, mono-crop farming and as a mechanism in coping with climate change.
 Apart from its Food Sovereignty and Ecological Agriculture programme, PANAP has established regional and global platforms in its agroecology advocacy.

 Among these platforms is the 16 Days of Global Action on Land and Resources, which is a series of collective action of farmers groups, movements and advocacy groups from different countries from October 1 to 16 highlighting the issues of climate change, pesticides, food sovereignty and agroecology.
-The 2016 16 days of global action has reached at least 150,000 people from 17 countries in Southeast Asia, Central Asia, South Asia, Pacific, Africa and Latin America.
-Among the initiatives by the 34 participating groups were: collection of climate-friendly traditional farming technologies and methods, workshops, field trainings, exchanges and farmers’ markets.
+The 2016 16 days of global action has successfully reached out to more than 380,000 people across the globe, with more than 200 partners and network groups in 18 countries in Asia, Pacific, Africa and Latin America.
+Among the initiatives by the 34 participating groups were: collection of climate-friendly traditional farming technologies and methods, workshops, field trainings, exchanges and farmers’ markets. (click here to see photos of the activities )

 Another platform is the International People’s Agroecology Multiversity (IPAM), a research-learning-action approach to agroecology that focuses on small-food producers and farming communities.
 IPAM promotes agroecology as a sustainable approach to agriculture and food production and development, in the framework of food sovereignty, ecological and social justice.
 It is an innovative approach developed by a network of farmers and women’s organisations, NGOs, researchers and academic institutions.
 IPAM has five platforms namely: